ebeshero/DHClass-Hub/Assignments/XQuery-to-SVG/XQuery-to-SVG.md

 We also decided to shift our SVG over a little bit so that if we use 0, 0 coordinates, the timeline won’t be flush against the top and side of the screen.
 To do this, we add `transform="translate(x, y)"` to the outermost `<g>` element, which bundles the all the SVG elements into a group.
 Using the `transform="translate(x, y)"`function, we adjust the x and y values of the plotted elements inside, moving them over by x units and up or down by y units.

+We have created a sample starter XQuery to SVG file for this exercise and stored it in our newtFire eXist-dB as `/db/2020_ClassExamples/rocketTimelineStarter.xql`.